erikw/restic-automatic-backup-scheduler/README.md

 Any system that has a cron-like system can easily setup restic backups as well.
 However if you system supports any of the previous setups, those are recommended over cron as they provide more features and reliability for your backups.

-1. Follow the main setup from [Detailed Manual Setup](#Detailed Manual Setup) but skip the systemd parts.
-1. `etc/cron.d/restic`: Depending on your system's cron, put this in `/etc/cron.d/` or similar, or copy the contents to $(sudo crontab -e).
-The format of this file is tested under FreeBSD, and might need adaptions depending on your cron.
-  * You can use `$ make install-cron` to copy it over to `/etc/cron.d`.
-1. (Optional) `bin/cron_mail`: A wrapper for running cron jobs, that sends output of the job as an email using the mail(1) command.

 **TL;DR setup**